kotarou3/ffxiv-arena-images/README.md

 exported model of the arena, so to get an accurate non-enrage sequence arena they have to be manually retracted ~7.36m (distance guessed and unchecked with ingame)

+### DSU
+Arena radius: TBD

+These pictures were taken before the servers were up, so things might be wildly wrong.
+Because the "death wall" isn't stored in the models, I won't be able to make cropped images until later

+The arena seems to be massive compared to previous ultimates, with the full foreground arena (before being limited in size by a death wall) being 36m in radius

+The white middle section of the P2 arena is a completely different object than the rest of the arena, which could mean that it disappears for part of the fight

 ### T4
 Arena radius: 25m